luiscvega/apprenticeship_app/README.markdown

   }
 ```

-Find the Current User or Current User's Apprenticeship
+Find the Current User's Apprenticeship

 ```
 def current_apprenticeship # Key method, show the current apprenticeship of the current user.